Frequently Asked Questions About Virtual Permits

 Greater Flexibility.
 Register multiple vehicles on the same parking permit, so you don’t have to transfer one permit between vehicles.
 Rental and loaner cars can also be added to the system on the day they are being used, with the permit activated in real time.

 Improved Sustainability and No Lost Permits.
 Did you know we replace hundreds of lost permits each year?
-With the new system, you won’t have to worry about paying to replace a lost or stolen permit.
+With the system, you won’t have to worry about paying to replace a lost or stolen permit.
 In addition, our office will stop printing and distributing tens of thousands of permits annually, which is a plus for sustainability at Stanford.

 What if I have other questions?